Get an Actionable Customer Service Survey

 - Mix Your Question Types: Use a combination of rating scale questions, binary (yes/no) questions, and open-ended questions for qualitative feedback.
 This approach results in both quantitative data that is easy to analyze and qualitative insights that can reveal customer sentiments you didn’t think to ask about.

 - Vet your Questions for Bias: Make sure your questions are straightforward and clear, avoiding ambiguous language or jargon.
 Since bias can be so difficult to detect, we recommend hiring an outside writer or at minimum having several people in other departments read your questions for bias or ambiguity.
+Avoid leading questions to ensure you capture genuine insights about customer experiences.

 - Offer Anonymity: Always give respondents the option to take your survey anonymously.
 Anonymity can encourage honest customer service feedback, and around half of all respondents choose to take a survey anonymously when they’re given the option.